 Whether by supporting third parties (project funding via our Directorate-General for Crisis Prevention, Stabilisation, Post-Conflict Peacebuilding and Humanitarian Assistance) or engaging directly: processes, such as mediation and dialogue, are essential components of coherent crisis management.
 Simultaneously, mediation processes can serve as a starting point for additional stabilisation and support efforts, for example, in cases of pending comprehensive transformation processes, such as demilitarisation, promoting the rule of law, and security-sector or constitutional reform.

 To bolster peace processes all over the world, the Federal Government takes care to include civil society actors.
 The Federal Foreign Office therefore expressly supports civil society approaches (Track II and III Mediation).

 The Federal Foreign Office closely coordinates its efforts in this sphere with a number of German organisations that have extensive experience with mediation and have joined forces to form an informal mediation support initiative (Initiative Mediation Support in Deutschland, IMSD).
 Amongst other things in this cooperation a document series was developed outlining the basic concepts, backgrounds, approaches and tools of peace mediation:

 Mediation in an international context

-In the mediation sphere, Germany is cooperating with international organisations (UN, EU, OSCE) and benefits from the broad experience of other partners such as Switzerland, Norway and Finland.
+In the mediation sphere, Germany is cooperating with international organisations (UN, EU, OSCE) and other partners such as Switzerland, Norway and Finland.
 Furthermore, Germany works to strengthen national structures for conflict resolution in fragile states, so that local resources for addressing conflicts can be reinforced.